PocketChangeJ/Brundle_Example/README.md

 # Brundle_Example

-Two workflows that processes a reduced dataset using Brundle based on only chromosome 22.
-This is to keep the all the genomic data small enough to remain inside GitHub's file size limit.
+Two example workflows that process datasets using Brundle.

-ctcfExample.Rmd shows provides complete workflow using same data and was generated using a CTCF based control.
+*ctcfExample.Rmd* provides a complete workflow using data that was generated with an internal CTCF based control.

-dmExample.Rmd shows a similar workflow for data using a spike-in control.
+*dmExample.Rmd* shows a similar workflow for data with a spike-in control.

-Preprocessing example with sample data can be found in the preprocessing folder.
+*Preprocessing* contains examples of how to preprocess the samples.
+This includes the pipleline to align reads to two genomes and sample raw datain FastQ format.

 Brundle can be found at https://github.com/andrewholding/Brundle